CocoaPods/blog.cocoapods.org/_drafts/2014-02-02-Search-API-Version-1.markdown

 categories: search api
 ---

 Good news, friends - we have opened up v1 of our search API that is also used by [cocoapods.org](http://cocoapods.org).
-Please give it a try and let us know what you have built with it!
+Please give it a try and let us know what you build with it!

 <!-- more -->